 Summer event to celebrate Star Festival in Kitano Tenmangu Shrine

 There is an event called Tanabata (Star) Festival in July 7th in Japan.
 It is famous as there is a romantic folk tale that the couple stars, the Lyre and Altair of Aquila, can meet only once a year in the night of July 7th (this day is called “Tanabata”).
 On this day, people of all ages will write their wishes on the strip of paper called “Tanzaku” and hang them on the bamboo trees as it is believed that your wish will be granted.
 In summer, there are many events to celebrate Star Festival in Japan.
 In Kyoto, the big Star Festival “Kyo no Tanabata (Star Festival of Kyoto)” will be held.
 Since Tanabata was held in August in the old calendar, Kyo no Tanabata is also taken place around the same time.
 Kyo no Tanabata is held for 2 weeks in the beginning of August and there are many events such as nighttime illuminations in several places, Water Art Projection near the river, dance performance by Maiko and so on.
-This time, we would like to introduce “Kitano Tanabata Festival” held in Kitano Tenmangu Shrine from August 4th to 16th.
+This time, we would like to introduce “Kitano Tanabata Festival” held in Kitano Tenmangu Shrine.
 Kitano Tenmangu Shrine is located in the center of Kyoto and is also famous for the street fair known as “Tenjin-san” which is open to public on the 25th of every month.
 In this Star Festival, summer festival dances by Maiko and Geiko, concerts of Japanese drums and nighttime illumination of bamboo trees and strip of papers will be offered.
 As there are many exiting and visionary events during the festival, let’s join and enjoy the Star Festival in Kitano Tenmangu Shrine!

 There is a nighttime illumination in the Star Festival in Kitano Tenmangu Shrine.
 It is magnificent when the shrine gate is illuminated at night.
 It is a good point that you can get into the Odoi Mound only during the period of the Star Festival.
 Odoi Mound was made by a famous Shogun (political leader) to defend the city of Kyoto and this is also registered as a historic site.
 Odoi Mound is also illuminated, so it may be nice to enjoy the calm night of Kyoto while wearing Kimono!